Life As an Investment Underwriter

 - Brand Analyst

-There were about 135,900 jobs for Investment Underwriter in 2016 (in the United States).
+In 2016, there was an estimated number of 135,900 jobs in the United States for Investment Underwriter.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Investment Underwriter by 2026.
-There will be an estimated 13,100 positions for Investment Underwriter per year.
+The BLS estimates 13,100 yearly job openings in this field.

 The states with the most job growth for Investment Underwriter are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.